RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 * Opportunity Zones: OZs offer another way to shield capital gains while helping to stimulate values in OZ areas.

 * Charts.
 If you need to make a decision and the data is available, make a chart.
 Charts give us clarity.
-This approach has served Bob Norris well for decades.
+This approach has served Bob Norris for decades.

 * Recession-Resistant RE: Tough to find when Wall Street and the large private equity firms compete for assets by over-paying.
 It's great to sell to them, but what do you do next?